Cintegras/formcoach-dev/docs/init.md

 export const supabase = createClient<Database>(SUPABASE_URL, SUPABASE_KEY);
 ```

-Note that both `dev` and `stage` environments use the development Supabase URL and key.
+Currently, both `dev` and `stage` environments use the development Supabase URL and key.
+The `getEnvironment()` function
+has been simplified to only distinguish between `prod` and non-prod environments, treating both `dev` and `stage` as
+`dev`.

 ## 📁 Directory Layout

-The FormCoach project is organized into three separate PyCharm projects, each with a similar structure:
+The FormCoach project is organized into two primary PyCharm projects:

 ### 🟢 formcoach-dev (Development)